-All were calculated with Cloudy v.13 and a POPSTAR SED with an age of 1Myr and using an IMF of Chabrier.
+All were calculated with Cloudy v.17 and a POPSTAR SED with an age of 1Myr and using an IMF of Chabrier. -CO_adapted_emp_uv_v5.0.dat

 THE INPUT FILE

 all of them reddening corrected.
-If no information exists about a certain line it must typed as zero.
+It is not mandatory to introduce all lines but, if no information exists about a certain line or its error, it must typed as zero.
 Notice that contrary to

 HII-CHI-mistry for the optical the lines do not have to be relative to Hbeta flux.

-If the input file is correctly introduced, the program will calculate therequired quantities and their corresponding errors.
+If the input file is correctly introduced, the program will ask for the interpolation of the models and it will calculate the required quantities and their corresponding errors.

 The information will be displayed in the screen for each object, along with the ratio of completeness of the task.
 It will be also added an index saying what grid was used, where

 1: the complete grid is used (only if [OIII] 1665/5007 can be used).